chringel21/chringel.dev/content/pages/privacy-policy.md

 ## Leaving a comment

-This site uses a self-hosted alternative to _Disqus_ called [Isso](https://isso-comments.de/).
+~~This site uses a self-hosted alternative to _Disqus_ called [Isso](https://isso-comments.de/).~~

-When you choose to write a comment, you are **not required to enter any personal information**.
-You can at **any time request the removal** of one or all comments associated with your personal data.
+~~When you choose to write a comment, you are **not required to enter any personal information**.
+You can at **any time request the removal** of one or all comments associated with your personal data.~~

+Ever since moving to **Eleventy** and creating a new theme ([read about it](/blog/2023/10/migrating-from-hugo-to-eleventy-11ty/)) I decided to remove comments.
+Over a period of nearly two years I didn't receive a single comment, so why bother.

 ## Sending a Webmention